2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/eav-factory/index.md

 In 2sxc 11.11 we introduced the `GetService<T>()` ([docs](xref:ToSic.Sxc.Code.IDynamicCode.GetService*)) which takes care of this.
 Please use this from now on.

-The old API was disabled and should show an error pointing to this documentation.
+The old API will be disabled disabled and will show an error pointing to this documentation.

 ## Upgrade to Newer functionality